Nehemiahmageto/bikesharing_/README.md

 ![Image 4](https://github.com/Nehemiahmageto/bikesharing_/blob/main/Visualizations/Capture%204.jpg)

 Figure above shows us the gender distribution between the two user types.
-The high number of uknowns in the customer group indicates that customers rearely give or opt not to indicate their genders.
-We can still see a relativelt high number of males in both user groups.
+The high number of uknowns in the customer group indicates that customers rarely give or opt not to indicate their genders.
+We can still see a relatively high number of males in both user groups.
 This may help in targeted marketing.

 ![Image 5](https://github.com/Nehemiahmageto/bikesharing_/blob/main/Visualizations/Capture%203.jpg)

-Figure above shows distribution of trips throgh the week.
-Most people use it in the morning and evening hours assumably to and fro work.
+Figure above shows distribution of trips through the week.
+Most people use it in the morning and evening hours assumably to and from work.
 There is also a high number of trips during the day on Saturday.
-Sunday shoes a relatively lower number odf trips.
+Sunday shoes a relatively lower number of trips.

 ![Image 6](https://github.com/Nehemiahmageto/bikesharing_/blob/main/Visualizations/Capture%205.jpg)